 Members in their first LTO assignment of four months or longer are to undergo an evaluation.
 Click here to view the evaluation template that will be used.
 Once you have a successful OT Evaluation, you do not need, and should not have, another.
 If an administrator requests you have another, please state that you have already had one.
 If they insist you have another, this is a red flag and you should inform the Local.

 Ontario Regulation 274/12 was enacted by the provincial government on September 11, 2012 under the Education Act.
-The regulation establishes steps that all publicly-funded school boards are required to follow when hiring for long-term occasional (LTO) and new permanent teaching positions.
+The regulation established steps that all publicly-funded school boards were required to follow when hiring for long-term occasional (LTO) and new permanent teaching positions.
 Reg 274 was officially revoked in October 2020.

 You can apply when you have been on the OT Roster for a minimum of 10 months and have taught 20 full days within a 10 month period in last five years.
 The posting will be available on Apply to Education.

-Visit the Employment Opportunities section of the ADSB website for pertinent information.
+Visit the Employment Opportunities section of the ADSB website for more information.